brunomuniz-encora/poc-starlingx-messages/BuildGuide.md

 contains a multitude of functions and variables that may be helpful in the development of application plugins.

+Finally, the `test.py` file, although not mandatory, is considered a good coding practice to test the StarlingX App and its plugins.
+If your app will be integrated to the StarlingX Platform and managed by the community, tests are mandatory.

+### Other files

+[//]: # (This section needs help from the Community)

 Below is an example implementation of the `setup.py` file:

 ```shell